Texas Legislature close to adding new restrictions to voting process - KION546

 In a Friday statement announcing an agreement, committee chairs Sen. Bryan Hughes and Rep. Briscoe Cain called the bill “the product of years of hard work and deliberations by current and past legislators,” adding that “the Texas legislature has not bent to headlines or corporate virtue signaling.”

-The final version of the bill must be voted on by both chambers in a simple majority vote by midnight Sunday as the state’s legislative session ends on Monday.
-Republican Gov. Greg Abbott has praised both the original House and Senate versions, calling the subject matter a top legislative priority, and has indicated he will sign the bill into law.
+Abbott has praised the work on the bill, calling the subject matter a top legislative priority, and has indicated he will sign it into law.

 In an interview with CNN, Hughes said Harris County “tried to rewrite the law” in the 2020 election with drive-through and 24-hour voting.
 Those practices, he said, made it harder to find poll watchers.